Reviewing ECARX (ECX) & Its Rivals

-ECARX (NASDAQ:ECX – Get Free Report) is one of 78 public companies in the “Computer integrated systems design” industry, but how does it weigh in compared to its competitors?
-We will compare ECARX to related companies based on the strength of its valuation, institutional ownership, analyst recommendations, earnings, dividends, risk and profitability.
+ECARX (NASDAQ:ECX – Get Free Report) is one of 80 public companies in the “Computer integrated systems design” industry, but how does it weigh in compared to its competitors?
+We will compare ECARX to related companies based on the strength of its analyst recommendations, profitability, valuation, risk, institutional ownership, earnings and dividends.

-ECARX has a beta of 0.44, meaning that its stock price is 56% less volatile than the S&P 500.
-Comparatively, ECARX’s competitors have a beta of 1.18, meaning that their average stock price is 18% more volatile than the S&P 500.
+ECARX has a beta of 0.44, suggesting that its stock price is 56% less volatile than the S&P 500.
+Comparatively, ECARX’s competitors have a beta of 1.16, suggesting that their average stock price is 16% more volatile than the S&P 500.

 |Sell Ratings